rtCamp/gitbook-plugin-edit-link/README.md

 ## How this work?

-This plugin simply looks for HTML comment `<!-- Actions Right -->` in parsed page content and insert HTML will be that page's source file on Github or Gitlab or any repo.
+This plugin simply looks for HTML comment `<!-- Actions Right -->` in parsed page content and insert "edit link" HTML right after it (HTML comment).

+This means if that HTML comment changes, this plugin will break (I hope to fix it easily whenever that happen).